CtrlK

 Specificity

-Names the domain (AI assistant code plugins) and some actions (proper structure, validation, marketplace integration), but lacks comprehensive detail about what specific structures or validations are created.
+Names the domain (AI assistant code plugins) and some actions (create with proper structure, validation, marketplace integration), but the actions are somewhat vague—'proper structure' and 'marketplace integration' lack concrete detail about what specific operations are performed.

 2 / 3